 We are very proud to be one of Alex Monroe’s official stockists.
-We have a lovely collection of his delicate pieces in the shop, including the very beautiful Bumble Bee necklace.
-We are very happy to post anything to you, please call the shop on 01258 452880 to ask about placing an order.
+We have a lovely collection of his delicate luxury jewellery pieces in the shop, including the very beautiful Bumble Bee necklace.
+We are very happy to specially order anything for you, please call the shop on 01258 452880 to find out more.

 Alex grew up in the countryside, in the wilds of Suffolk in a big old house surrounded by nature.
 He lived a life of adventure in rivers and forests, roaming freely in nature’s playground.

 In the years to come, this idyllic but eccentric childhood would shape Alex’s jewellery.
 His love for the natural world continues to provide an inspiration.
 A fondness for the eccentricities of Englishness provides a touch of humour and nostalgia.
 A fascination with the intricacies of making things ensures superb craftsmanship.

 After training at the Sir John Cass School of Art in London, Alex created his first collection in 1987.
 His aim was to produce excellent quality jewellery, which was originally designed, hand made and well priced.
 This was jewellery made to be worn and made to be loved.
 These values remain unchanged to this day.

 Becksöndergaard Copenhagen was founded in 2003 by Lis Beck and Anna Søndergaard.
 The women share a strong passion for fashion and entrepreneurial drive, they decided to build an accessory brand that offered affordable and stylish designs with a personal look that would last for more than one season.